google-fabric/galley/README.md

 ## Contributing

 We welcome GitHub issues and pull requests.
-Please match the existing code’s style, conventions, and test coverage.
+Please match the existing CoffeeScript style, conventions, and test coverage.

 Galley uses `gulp` for building:
 ```